 It is an “uncomfortableness” that Jones walks in each day, not only as an African-American, but as a woman as well.
 Jones attributes a comfortability with sameness with the lack of diversity in the upper echelons of higher education.
 An expert in equity pedagogy, Jones regularly uses the phrase “difference is not deficit” in her writings.

 “I am always going to be acculturated – never assimilated,” says Jones.
 “I will always be who I am racially, ethnically, and I will always be a woman.”

 Ten months into her position, Jones is working with department chairs to recalibrate the hiring process at Trinity, to ensure faculty mentorship, and to implement the University's Trinity Tomorrow strategic plan and Pathways curriculum.
 As a member of the president’s executive staff, Jones also lends her unique perspective.
 In her day to day, she is cognizant that everyone, including herself, comes to the table with their own set of experiences.

 So go meet Dr. Dee.
 Engage.
 Watch a game.
 Have a conversation.
 Share where you come from.
 She may be the first African-American vice president at Trinity, but she’s also so much more.

-Carlos Anchondo is a writer and editor for University Marketing and Communications.
+Carlos Anchondo is a writer and editor for Strategic Communications and Marketing.
 He is a 2014 graduate of Trinity and can be found at @cjanchondo or canchond [at] trinity.edu.